codyjroberts/codyjroberts.github.io/source/blog/draft-2016-04-15-phoenix-channels-with-ember.html.md

 ##Phoenix API

 The first thing we'll do is initialize our Phoenix application.
-We are skipping brunch, an asset build tool, because we will be doing our front end seperately with EmberJS.
+We are skipping brunch, an asset build tool, because we will be doing the front end separately with EmberJS.

 ~~~